Asset Readings & Route Stops

 - Operator: Who recorded the reading

-- Context: Which round and checkpoint the reading came from (if applicable)
+- Context: Which round and route stop the reading came from (if applicable)

 - Unit: The unit of measurement (inherited from the asset attribute definition)